wsankey/blog/pages/2017-08-25-GigEconomy.md

 <img class="parent" src="{{ url_for('static', filename='media/turnspit2.png') }}">

-I paid a less than $50 sum to a designer on fivver.com.
-This was in place of asking around for a recommendation, hiriing a family friend, or posting an ad in craigslist.
+I paid a less than $50 sum to a designer on fivver.
+This was in place of asking around for a recommendation, hiring a family friend, or posting an ad in craigslist.
 I hired the designer on Tuesday, received the logo on Thursday, asked for two revisions <em>and that same day received the final version</em>.

 Here are my thoughts after the experience:
 <ol>